appscode/service-broker/docs/guides/kubedb/memcached.md

 serviceinstance.servicecatalog.k8s.io/memcached created
 ```

-After it is created, the service catalog controller will communicate with the service broker server to initaiate provisioning.
+After it is created, the service catalog controller will communicate with the service broker server to initiate provisioning.
 Now, see the details:

 ```console
 $ svcat describe instance memcached --namespace demo